 The gradual activation of schools through remote learning together with weekly pedagogical assistance requires intersectoral support to ensure a safe return to classes.
 Cluster partners warn that the defunding of the sector is affecting many local NGOs and disrupting some of their operations.

-Overall, these circumstances have a greater impact on the most vulnerable children, such as children with disabilities, the indigenous population and children in hospitals.
+Conditions for educational continuity during preventive school closures are adverse, including reduced access to connectivity, limited technological availability and intermittent power services.
+These circumstances have greater impact on the most vulnerable children and adolescents with disabilities, indigenous population and children and adolescents in hospitals.

 For Mental Health Day (October 10), the Education Cluster, with the support of the children and adolescent AoR and its partners, launched the transmedia learning box, with open resources relating to mental health, psychosocial support and child and adolescent protection for teachers, public officials and learning communities.

 On October 12, an event entitled “The centrality of education for the post-pandemic world” was organized with the participation of the Global and Regional Cluster, in-country authorities from OCHA, UNICEF and UNESCO, and civil society representatives, aiming to advocate for prioritizing the education sector in the 2021 humanitarian response.

 Moreover, the second group began the course “The right to education in times of crisis” organized by Save The Children and supported by the Education Cannot Wait fund with new modules on the safe reopening of schools and humanitarian management for civil society.